minkezhang/cachepp/README.md

 Overview
 ----

-This is a **lightly** concurrent (i.e., coarse-grained locking mechanism) caching framework, in the same sense of "cache" as paging, L1, etc. This framework is designed so that different caching algorithms can be easily added, and to be flexible enough that the cache itself can store arbitrary data (by casting data into a byte vector).
+This is a **non-concurrent** caching framework designed so that different caching algorithms can be easily added, and to be flexible enough that the cache itself can store arbitrary data (by casting data into a byte vector).

 Examples are included, but will be more well-documented in the future.